 It is considered that the new development will be serviced by gravity sewer reticulation which will feed a new pump station situated in the vicinity of the south eastern section of the site (the lowest area).
 The exact location will be determined as a part of the overall development design.
-The effluent from this new pump station will then be pumped through to the Southern Rolleston Pumping Station so it can be treated.
+The effluent from this new pump station will then be pumped through to either the Southern Rolleston Pumping Station or the South Eastern Rolleston Pumping Station so it can be treated.
 There are several options that are available to achieve this.